WWE – Elimination Chamber/Fastlane 2018 (Cert 15)

 Asuka vs. Nia Jax

-Contradicting Coach’s demonstrably untrue claim that “Asuka has never faced anyone like Nia Jax before” this feud started when Asuka beat Jax via count-out on RAW due to injury and Nia demanded a rematch.
+Contradicting Coach’s demonstrably untrue claim that “Asuka has never faced anyone like Nia Jax before” this feud started when my Goddess Asuka beat Jax via count-out on RAW due to injury and Nia demanded a rematch.
 With Asuka having not yet decided which champ she was going to face at Wrestlemania 34, it was assumed she’d face Alexa Bliss, so Kurt Angle decreed that if Jax wins here, she gets added to that match.

 Really good David vs. Goliath (insert female equivalent here) match with Jax mostly dominating but Asuka being able to find a counter and break the monopoly causing Nia to have a rethink.
 Nice power moves from Jax and great psychology from Asuka, this didn’t damage the latter’s aura at all as some have opined.

 Yup, this feud is still going and shows no signs of ending, the same which can be said for the unfortunate funk Wyatt is in since he always loses despite being put over as a credible threat by the announcers.
 It goes without saying that the Impact Wrestling version of “Broken” Matt Hardy was far superior to the Vince McSenile directed version.

 Match was there.
 The crowd were into the “Delete” stuff at the beginning but by the end were calling for beach balls and chanting “Rusev Day”.
 Less “woken”, more still asleep.

 Next was the “official” contract signing of former UFC star Ronda Rousey to the WWE.
 Rousey made her surprise appearance at the Royal Rumble following Asuka’s win, interrupting Asuka choosing a Wrestlemania opponent by oscillating between smiling giddily then pointing at the Wrestlemania sign with a serious stare.